-Eerily, we are now in the waning days of the monthly lunar cycle, witnessing the moon darkening.
-But as the moon is dying it is also preparing to be renewed again as we enter into the Jewish season of freedom - and it couldn't have come at a better time.
-The dark days of the Egyptian exile - and the subsequent Exodus - offer us deep lessons for dealing with our shadows.
+Thankfully, we are about to enter (come Monday) the Jewish season of freedom - and it couldn't have come at a better time.
+The dark days of the Egyptian exile and the subsequent Exodus offer us deep lessons for dealing with our current upheavals.

 As Moses was standing in the streets of ancient Egypt he, too, was wondering how his people would achieve redemption after so much suffering.
 And the answer he received gives us hope as our universe trembles today.
-It all began with the new moon that we bless this Shabbat Parshat HaChodesh, as we get ready to enter the new month of Nissan, the month of Redemption.
+It all began with the new moon...